Content

 Methylene blue

-A few things to remember as you consider whether escitalopram is right for you:
+Lexapro is one of the most commonly prescribed antidepressants, and it’s considered an effective treatment for depression and anxiety disorders.
+Here a few things to remember as you consider whether escitalopram is right for you:

-To avoid any dangerous interactions, be sure to disclose all of your current medications to your medical provider.
+To avoid any dangerous interactions, disclose all your current medications and nutritional supplements to your medical provider.
+Similarly, tell your provider if you’re pregnant, might become pregnant, or are breastfeeding.

 During the first several weeks of taking escitalopram, as your body is getting used to the new medication, you may experience an array of side effects.
+While serious side effects exist, mild side effects are more common, and they tend to subside after several days or weeks.

-Ready to take the next step?
-Schedule a consultation with a mental health provider now and find out if you might benefit from escitalopram.
+You can schedule a consultation with a mental health provider now and find out if you might benefit from escitalopram.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
+See a mistake?
+Let us know at [email protected]!

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.